 Your credit score will either unlock access to the cards, loans, and mortgages that you want – or keep them forever out of reach.
 But what is your credit score, how is it calculated, and what can you do to ensure your credit score presents you in the most favourable light?

 Instead, they apply their own unique algorithms to this data, the weighting and significance of which differs from supplier to supplier.
 The exact details of these algorithms are their most valuable trade secrets – the secret sauce upon which their business models are built.

 Credit issuers consider and assess a broad set of variables when you apply for credit:

 The decision to reject your application at this stage is not always because the issuers think you are a bad risk, but they themselves have a legal obligation to ensure that all fraud and money laundering regulations are strictly adhered to, and confirming that you are who you say you are is very much a part of that process.

-If the perceived creditworthiness of that partner or friend is poor, this could have a detrimental effect on your own.
-It is notable here that this rarely works in reverse – if your friend or partner has a better credit rating, yours is not likely to be improved because of that association.
+If the perceived creditworthiness of that partner or friend is poor, this could have a detrimental effect on yours when you come to apply for credit.
+It is notable here that this rarely works in reverse – if your friend or partner has a better credit rating than you, yours is not likely to be improved because of that association.

 Any recorded fraudulent activity in regard to finances is cited here.